What is the goal of the internship program?

 How are Intern selections made?

 Intern applications are reviewed by NCCE state administration to check that applicants meet the basic qualifications.
-Applications that are accepted are sent on to unit offices.
-The unit office will then communicate with applicants about interviews and make final decisions about intern selection.
+Applications that are accepted are sent on to county offices.
+Each county office will then communicate with applicants by phone or in-person interviews after which a final decision will be made about intern selection.

 How many hours is the internship?